larowlan/menu_block/README.txt

     <a> elements.

     <div>
-        The <div> wrapped around the menu tree has a class for each of the configurable options of the block: menu-name-NAME parent-mlid-MLID menu-level-LEVEL menu-depth-DEPTH menu-expanded menu-sorted
+        The <div> wrapped around the menu tree has a class for several of the configurable options of the block: menu-name-NAME parent-mlid-MLID menu-level-LEVEL

     <li>
         The <li> elements of the menu tree can have an extended list of classes